 Scope

-This document is intended to provide telephone service providers with a framework and guidance on how to utilize Secure Telephone Identity (STI) technologies toward the validation of legitimate calls and the mitigation of illegitimate spoofing of telephone identities on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks).
+This document is intended to provide telephone service providers with a framework and guidance on how to utilize Secure Telephone Identity (STI) technologies for the validation of legitimate calls and the mitigation of illegitimate spoofing of telephone identities on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks).
 The primary focus of this document is on the format of STI claims, the mapping of these claims to the Session Initiation Protocol (SIP) [IETF RFC 3261, SIP: Session Initiation Protocol], and the authentication and verification functions.

 Purpose